Must-Read Tips to Appraise, Buy, and Sell Special Purpose Property

 However, the above special purpose property list doesn’t incorporate every property type in this niche.
 One of the most recognized unique properties for sale in the Columbus, Ohio region is the now-defunct Longaberger Company’s “Basket Building.”
 The building – shaped like the company’s famous baskets – housed thousands of employees, yet the property stood vacant since 2016.
 Fortunately, the co-owners of Coon Restoration & Sealants had a vision for the big basket, and are in the process of converting the office building to a luxury hotel.

-There are many terms used when describing special purpose property, with special purpose and special use as the most common.
+There are many terms used when describing special purpose property, with specialty properties and special use properties as the most common.
 Another term for special use property is unique property, as well as specialty real estate.
 However, these terms are all interchangeable.
 Just be sure to use all of these phrases when searching for special purpose property for sale, to increase your likelihood of finding all available properties in your area.

 How to Find Specialty Properties